Pressure mounts on major tech companies to take tougher line against Russia

 He also tweeted early Saturday that he had contacted Facebook’s parent company, Meta, along with Google and Netflix, asking them to suspend services in Russia.
 He called on YouTube to block “propagandist” Russian channels.

 Sen. Mark R. Warner (D-Va.), chairman of the Senate Intelligence Committee, called on Twitter and Meta to “assume a heightened posture” against information operations linked to Russia.
 He warned that as the invasion advances, “we can expect to see an escalation in Russia’s use of both overt and covert means to sow confusion about the conflict and promote disinformation narratives that weaken the global response to these illegal acts.”
+In a letter to Alphabet CEO Sundar Pichai, he criticized the ability of Russian state-media sites RT, Sputnik and Tass to monetize their posts via Google’s ad service and YouTube.

-And on Twitter, users called on their followers to report a YouTube channel with more than 22,000 followers that has been sharing videos that appeared to reveal the movements of Ukrainian troops.
-YouTube did not respond to a request for comment about the channel or video.
+Meanwhile, on Twitter, users called on their followers to report a YouTube channel with more than 22,000 followers that has been sharing videos that appeared to reveal the movements of Ukrainian troops.

+YouTube announced on Saturday that it would prevent some Russian channels from monetizing their content.

+“We’re pausing a number of channels’ ability to monetize on YouTube, including several Russian channels affiliated with recent sanctions,” YouTube spokesman Farshad Shadloo said in a statement to The Post.
+“We will be significantly limiting recommendations to these channels.
+And in response to a government request, we’ve restricted access to RT and a number of other channels in Ukraine.
+We will continue to monitor new developments and may take further actions.”

 “There is a growing sense they have a moral obligation to ensure their sites are not exploited at a time of crisis,” said Karen Kornbluh, director of the Digital Innovation and Democracy Initiative at the German Marshall Fund, a think tank.
 “The Russian playbook is clear — and the companies are under pressure not to wait to act against fake accounts or malign influence activity until after they are used to interfere with humanitarian assistance or inflame the conflict.”